Increasingly, Linux distributions are adopting the

-Units in some ways can be said to similar to services or jobs in other init systems.
+Units can be said to be similar to services or jobs in other init systems.
 However, a unit has a much broader definition, as these can be used to abstract services, network resources, devices, filesystem mounts, and isolated resource pools.

 Ideas that in other init systems may be handled with one unified service definition can be broken out into component units according to their focus.
 This organizes by function and allows you to easily enable, disable, or extend functionality without modifying the core behavior of a unit.